pineappletapped/VideoPlatform/README.md

 placements such as above or below the scoreboard, the bottom of formation graphics or any screen corner.
 The app logs whenever a sponsor is shown or hidden so you can review exposure reports later.

+### Active & Favourite Graphics

+Each graphic in the control panel has a ★ button to mark it as a favourite.
+Favourites appear under the **Favourites** tab in the Active Graphics panel for quick access.
+The **Active** tab lists anything currently visible so you can hide them in one click.